-While it is not always possible to negotiate salary in an interview (think public schools and libraries or government jobs that follow standard salary tables, or big corporations that will pay the same salary to every new hire for an entry level position), you should try to get more anytime it is possible.
-The following tips should help you to get the most out of your salary negotiation.
+While it is not always possible to negotiate salary in an interview (think public jobs or government jobs that follow standard salary tables, or big corporations that pay exactly the same salary to every new person they hire for an entry level job), in most cases you can get more than what they initially offered you.

 Show us the value before you start talking about money